spotinst/help/src/docs/ocean/README.md

 # Ocean

 Ocean automates cloud infrastructure for containers.
-It continuously analyzes how your containers use infrastructure, automatically scaling compute resources to maximize utilization and availability, and utilizing the optimal blend of spot, reserved, and on-demand compute instances.
+It continuously analyzes how your containers use infrastructure, automatically scaling compute resources to maximize utilization and availability and utilizing the optimal blend of spot, reserved, and on-demand compute instances.

-Ocean lets you focus on your workloads, not your infrastructure:

-- **Automate container infrastructure**: Continuously manages scaling and sizing your cluster infrastructure based on container resource needs.
-- **Understand your costs**: Provides real-time insight into infrastructure costs by services, applications, and tasks to enable showback and accountability.
-- **Deliver on SLAs**: Ensures availability and performance by predicting and automatically addressing resource needs and instance interruptions.
-- **Minimize costs**: Automatically uses the optimal mix of on-demand, reserved, and spot instances to reduce costs by up to 90%.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ryCUbWgLCwk " title="Kubernetes and Containers with Spot Ocean" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Connect Your Cloud Provider Account
+## Connect Your Cloud Service Provider Account

 If you have not yet connected your cloud service provider (AWS, GCP, or Azure) account with Spot, [connect your first cloud account to Spot](connect-your-cloud-provider/aws-account?id=connect-your-first-cloud-account-to-spot).